-4. Have behavioral issues:
+4. Have behavioural issues:

-Children who are brought up with permissive kind of parenting style usually develop behavioral problems.
+Children who are brought up with permissive kind of parenting style usually develop behavioural problems.
 The child grows up to be an irresponsible adult having a careless attitude towards life.
 The kids also find it difficult to deal with their own faults.

 5. Poor decision-making skills:

 As parents do not practices discipline or any kind of schedule for their children, the kids tend to become lazy and lack decision making and problem-solving capabilities.

 In a neglectful parenting style, the parents tend to overlook the mischief and bad behaviour.
 They do not want to upset their kids.
 What’s more, parents meet all the demands of their kids and thus try to create a happy atmosphere.
 This kind of permissive parenting strategies eventually starts hampering the kid’s emotions and finds it tough in dealing with their own emotions.

 7. Lacks in managing time and schedule:

 When your child lacks any kind of schedule or structure to maintain, it becomes tough for them to get into the right habits.
 They may excessively watch television or play with the gadgets and video games or binge on junk food items which are not right.

 Your child will develop unhealthy eating habits leading to obesity and other health complications.

 Help your child to form a schedule for his studies.
 Watch the video in the app.